tibbon/GPU-Fluid-Experiments/README.md

 #Cross-platform GPU fluid simulation
 ----

+Note to self: I want to make this work well with my Oculus Rift

 Experimenting coupling a CPU-based rigid body simulation with a GPU-based fluid simulation in OpenGL ES.

 ###[Demo](http://haxiomic.github.io/GPU-Fluid-Experiments/html5/)